smcue/islambot/README.md

 -hadith qudsi 32
 ```

-Not all hadith are indexed correctly on sunnah.com, and not all use the same numbering as in the books - so please keep this in mind.

 ### -ahadith
 **-ahadith** is the same as -hadith, but allows you to quote hadith in Arabic.

 ## Prayer (Salaah) Times

 The bot can also fetch the prayer times for any location.
-More precise locations (e.g. addresses) will yield more accurate prayer times.
+More precise locations will yield more accurate prayer times.

 ```
 -prayertimes <location>